 There are caveats to bear in mind when interpreting these data.
 A fundamental one is that it assumes that all scientists self-identify within a gender-binary framework.
-This is, of course, not true, and results in two limitations.
+This is, of course, not true and results in two limitations.
 First, it introduces error into the estimates for authors who do identify as female or male.
-Second, it highlights that the present study does not speak to inequities faced by noncisgender individuals, and by members of the LGTBQ+ community.
-Methodologically, our reliance on data from the five broad-scope neuroscience journals may have somewhat skewed our estimates of GCBI toward positive values for MM papers because the base rate of authorship in those journals is more heavily-weighted toward MM than is the base rate for JoCN.
+Second, it highlights that this study does not speak to inequities faced by noncisgender individuals and by members of the LGTBQ+ community.
+Methodologically, our reliance on data from the five broadscope neuroscience journals may have somewhat skewed our estimates of Gender Citation Balance Index toward positive values for MM papers because the base rate of authorship in those journals is more heavily weighted toward MM than is the base rate for IoCN.
 Working in the opposite direction, however, is the fact that our method included removing self-citations.
-Because men self-cite at a higher rate than do women (King et al., 2017), including self-citations would be expected to push the GCBI for MM papers further in the positive direction.
-(It is worthy of note, however, that it is unlikely that readers of journal articles somehow selectively "remove" the influence of self-citations from the internal model of gender balances in scientific publishing.)
+Because men self-cite at a higher rate than do women (King et al., 2017), including selfcitations would be expected to push the Gender Citation Balance Index for MM papers further in the positive direction.
+(It is worthy of note, however, that it is unlikely that readers of journal papers somehow selectively "remove" the influence of self-citations from their internal model of gender balances in scientific publishing.)